Museum Collections

 Serving the Public

 Sometimes the park receives an information request from a visitor or private researcher.
-Using the museum cultural collection is one tool the park can use answer these requests.
-The collection contains original diaries, letters, historical artifacts, newspapers, and photographs.
+Using the park's archives is one tool the park can use answer these requests.
+This collection contains original diaries, letters, historical artifacts, newspapers, and photographs.
 All of these items aid our researches to help the public.

 It is not always the museum program that does the helping.
 Sometimes the museum program turns to the public for help.
 For example, to gain a better understanding of the historical photographs in the collection, the park has reached out to local citizens.
 Many photos in the collection lack context or the persons in them are unknown.
 To help solve some of these mysteries, the photo collection was opened to locals.
 As folks poured over the images they offered any insight or identifications they may have.
 Often seeing the historical photos would trigger forgotten memories and stories to come to light.